peregrineshahin/ChessProgrammingWiki/content/ICGA_Journal26_4.md

 ## 2016 Break

-Due to the vacancy of the Editor-in-Chief after Jaap van den Herik's retirement end of 2015 [[49]](#cite_note-49), the ICGA Journal took a break in 2016.
+Due to the vacancy of the Editor-in-Chief after Jaap van den Herik's retirement end of 2015 <a id="cite-note-49" href="#cite-ref-49">[49]</a>, the ICGA Journal took a break in 2016.
 Publication is intended to continue with Volume 39 in 2017 by [IOS press](https://en.wikipedia.org/wiki/IOS_Press).
 Editor-in-Chief will be [I-Chen Wu](I-Chen_Wu "I-Chen Wu") - with the proposal of rotation every two years.

 ## ICGA Journal Awards